 - Dizziness.
 This is not an uncommon symptom of pregnancy or of having a stomach bug but if it gets so intense that you can't stand up this is a sign you're dehydrated.

 - Headache.
 Again, vomiting and battling a virus is going to give you a headache but if you're concerned that it's throbbing more than you'd expect, give your doctor a call.

 - Sleepiness.
-Lol.
-I don't even need to explain why this is common with a stomach bug OR pregnancy.
+I don't even need to explain why this is common with a stomach bug or pregnancy.

-Two ways that I kept myself in check during that awful bug was to one, keep track of my urine output.
+- Keep track of your urine output.
 Since I was basically peeing my pants while vomiting I knew that somewhere inside me, there was some hydration to be found.

-And two, I stayed alert for how dry my mouth was getting.
-If there was still some spit in there I knew I was at least eeking my through but if it got totally dry then that was a sign that I was dealing with dehydration.
+- Stay alert for how dry your mouth is getting.
+If there is still some spit in there you're alright, but if it gets totally dry then that's a sign that you're dealing with dehydration.

 How to Prevent Yourself and Others From Getting Sick Again After a Stomach Virus

-Things You'll Need to Clean Up Properly During and After a Stomach Virus:
+Supplies You'll Need for Cleaning Up Properly During and After a Stomach Virus:

 - Plastic trash bags

-A few other things you can do to prevent infection/reinfection are to:
+A few things you can do to prevent infection/reinfection are to:

 - Each time you get sick, wash your hands with soap and water afterwards and dry with a clean paper towel.